 If you’ve read about my tutorial on setting up Postfix, you should be able to send and receive emails now.
 But life never goes smooth always.
 You may encounter this or that problem in using the email system.
 To solve problems quickly, you need some tips of debugging postfix.
 The log file (/var/log/maillog) is the main source to find useful information about problems.
+If you cannot find maillog on CentOS 7, you need to install rsyslog first.
 You can read this article on analyzing the log file.
 This is an in-depth article which is much better than the lengthy/tedious/not accurate Q&As on stackoverflow.
 To get more information, you can add the following lines in main.cf

 debug_peer_level = 2